Special Continuing Education Training: Philosophy and Pranayama

 Paul is one of three senior students of Tiwariji.
 He is honored to host his teacher every year, and as a result share this knowledge and experience with many others.
-Paul will lead the asana portion and assist Tiwariji in all the Pranayama practices and pulse observations.
+Paul will lead the asana portion and assist Tiwariji in all the Pranayama practices, pulse observations and philosophy

 The Daily Schedule

 The program begins at 5pm on the first day of the retreat with a group welcome and departure is at 12pm on the last day.

 The schedule is subject to change at the discretion of the teacher.

 |8:15 am||Asana Practice: Ashtanga Yoga Mysore style or your self practice|

 |3:30 pm||Satsang with Tiwariji - covering the teachings from Shvetashvetara Upanishad and Tiwariji's unique wisdom, followed by Mantra recitation.|

 |5 pm||Pranayama with Tiwariji|

 |6 pm||Dinner buffet|